anbarium/saml-example/README.md

 The client side can be configured via
 - public/keycloak.json

-Furthermore, SAML metadata files are exported from Keycloak
+Furthermore, these SAML metadata files exported from Keycloak IDP:
 - ./idp-metadata.xml
 - ./sp-metadata.xml